slowtacocar/qemu-gui/README.md

 A web-based QEMU interface

+**I'm not updating qemu-gui.
+Check out Proxmox which is a supported and actually functional alternative.**

 This project is designed to be run on a local server and allows a client to connect and spin up KVM accelerated virtual machines.
 This program has only very basic support for some features of QEMU.
 A client can upload ISOs and create raw disk images on the server, and they can configure a virtual machine using these disks.
 The server also hosts a (very bad) SPICE over WebSockets client.
 A port can be set so a real SPICE client can be used.

 ![Screenshot](screenshot.png)